-Many dental insurance plans won't cover orthodontic care, but there are some that do, and when they don't, you may be able to purchase a supplemental orthodontic plan.
+Even some of the best dental insurance plans won't cover orthodontic care, but there are some that do, or you may be able to purchase a supplemental orthodontic plan.

 There are other options too when it comes to Invisalign insurance, including discount or savings plans.
 In this article, we'll go over your options for dental insurance that covers Invisalign, including the carriers who offer coverage and your other options when it comes to getting the orthodontic coverage you need.

 Dentalinsurance.com is a hassle-free way to find a dental insurance plan for Invisalign braces in your area.
 You can find dental plans that include orthodontic coverage, or supplemental orthodontic insurance plans.

 You can also browse a wide range of dental savings and discount plans that can help you save on treatment with Invisalign.